crystal-lang-tools/vscode-crystal-lang/README.md

 ### Implementations

 You can use this feature to peek or go to implementation of a method.
-It works per document only, full workspace navigation isn't available yet.
-However, you can try multiple files implementation setting mainFile in `settings.json`.

 ![implementations](https://i.imgur.com/CQtzPLQ.gif)